fcalabri/bmwg-ai-fabric-inference-bench/draft-calabria-bmwg-ai-fabric-inference-bench.md

 # Security Considerations

 This document defines benchmarking methodology for controlled laboratory environments and does not specify any protocol mechanism.
 It therefore introduces no new protocol-level security considerations beyond those of the underlying technologies it references.
-The considerations below follow the BMWG convention established in {{!RFC8238}} and align with the companion terminology document {{!TERMINOLOGY}}.
+The considerations below follow the BMWG convention established in {{RFC8238}} and align with the companion terminology document {{TERMINOLOGY}}.

 Benchmarking activities as described in this document are limited to technology characterization of AI inference serving fabrics using controlled stimuli in a laboratory environment, with dedicated address space and the constraints specified herein.

 The benchmarking network topology will be an independent test setup and MUST NOT be connected to devices that may forward the test traffic into a production network or misroute traffic to the test management network.
 This isolation requirement is particularly important for AI fabric benchmarking because the lossless transport modes referenced in this document (PFC, DCQCN, CBFC) propagate congestion hop-by-hop and can extend the blast radius of a misconfigured test beyond the immediate DUT.

-Benchmarking is performed on a "black-box" basis, relying solely on measurements observable external to the DUT as defined in {{!TERMINOLOGY}}.
+Benchmarking is performed on a "black-box" basis, relying solely on measurements observable external to the DUT as defined in {{TERMINOLOGY}}.

 Special capabilities SHOULD NOT exist in the DUT specifically for benchmarking purposes.
 Any implications for network security arising from the DUT SHOULD be identical in the lab and in production networks.
 In particular, RDMA memory-region permissions and KV cache telemetry exposure are properties of the deployed configuration, not of the benchmarking methodology, and SHOULD reflect production posture during testing.

-Per {{!RFC6815}}, the tests defined herein MUST NOT be performed on production networks.
-The use of dedicated test IP address ranges per {{!RFC2544}} Appendix C (198.18.0.0/15 for IPv4; 2001:db8::/32 per {{?RFC3849}} for IPv6) is RECOMMENDED to prevent accidental interaction with production infrastructure.
+Per {{RFC6815}}, the tests defined herein MUST NOT be performed on production networks.
+The use of dedicated test IP address ranges per {{RFC2544}} Appendix C (198.18.0.0/15 for IPv4; 2001:db8::/32 per {{RFC3849}} for IPv6) is RECOMMENDED to prevent accidental interaction with production infrastructure.

 The following considerations are specific to inference-serving benchmarking: